MirrorNetworking/Mirror/README.md

 If you are migrating from UNET, then please check out our [Migration Guide](https://vis2k.github.io/Mirror/General/Migration).
 Don't panic, it's very easy and won't take more than 5 minutes.

 ## Installation

-**If you are coming from a current UNET implementation or are seeking the stable version:**

-Import mirror from the [Asset Store](https://www.assetstore.unity3d.com/#!/content/129321) into your project.
+We recommend to download Mirror from the [Asset Store](https://www.assetstore.unity3d.com/#!/content/129321)!

-**Alternatively, you can install new releases manually:**

-*Note: New releases are bleeding edge and may come with undiscovered bugs.
-Use at your own risk!*

-1. [Download Mirror](https://github.com/vis2k/Mirror/releases) (for Unity 2018.2.20 or 2018.3.x).
-2. Decompress the zip file in your Assets folder
+The Asset Store version is updated monthly and considered stable.
+For the latest improvements, consider the [Mirror Download](https://github.com/vis2k/Mirror/releases) directly from this repository instead.
+Afterwards extract it in your project's Assets folder.

 ## Examples
 We included several smaller example projects in Mirror.